3ConstArt3/Droplets/README.md

 # Droplets
-This is a graphical program, made to simulate rain.
+This is a graphical program, made with the Processing IDE, in order to simulate the drops of rain.